So, you've got an idea to make an online course but you're not sure where to start.

 Your course sales page is the last thing a potential student will see before they either purchase your course or decide to leave the page.

 How you create your sales page will depend on which course hosting option you choose.
-If on WordPress you'll likely use a landing page builder, and if on a course platform like Teachable they have a sale spage template that you can use and adjust.
+If on WordPress you'll likely use a landing page builder, and if on a course platform like

 It's crucial to create a sales page that informs prospective customers about what your course covers, as well as persuades them to make a purchase.
 You'll also need one before you can do any serious marketing or advertising.